Nagaraj17-Java/react-material-time-picker/README.md

 - `theme` : Which can have two values of 'light' or 'dark'.
 This variable has set 'light' by default.
 - `zIndex`: Is an optional variable for z-index of the modal which by default is on '1001'
 - `width`: Is an optional variable for the width size of the modal
+- `clockWidth`: Is an optional variable for the diameter of the clockFace
 - `top`: Is an optional variable for the distance from the top, It also can be a percentage.
 - `colors`: An optional variable in form of an object including two possible theme light and dark, which by default is on 'light' mode